CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Day-3-Hands-on-Lab/Module-4.md

 ## Review
 In this lab, you have completed the following tasks:
-- Create a Group
+- Created a Group
-- Apply Microsoft Defender for Office 365 preset security policies
+- Applied Microsoft Defender for Office 365 preset security policies
-- Activate a Microsoft Security Rule
+- Activated a Microsoft Security Rule
-- Manage Incidents
+- Managed Incidents
-- Investigate Alerts
+- Investigated Alerts